fluxninja/aperture/docs/content/architecture/architecture.md

 – they're installed on every node.
 The Agents are where the actual execution of policies takes place.
-Note that while the Agents by themselves can collect some metrics and perform limited actions like auto-scaling, they need [integrations][] to actually control the traffic.
+Note that while the Agents by themselves can collect some metrics and perform limited actions like auto-scaling, they need [integrations][integrations] to actually control the traffic.

-Aperture provides [integrations][] for service meshes and gateways.
-It's also possible to instrument your application directly with [Aperture SDKs][].
+Aperture provides [integrations][integrations] for service meshes and gateways.
+It's also possible to instrument your application directly with [Aperture SDKs][sdks].
 When integration is enabled, it will ask the Agent on the local node to decide for every request or flow.
 Note that this RPC call never leaves the node, so its overhead and impact on latency are minimized.

 ## Aperture Cloud